aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+February 2022: Co-presented a climate outreach talk "Setting climate activism in a broader context of environmental and social action" at Chisuk Emuna Congregation in Harrisburg, PA along with Ben Schaffer and Emma Ignaszewski.

 January 2022: Presented an invited talk on "The Buffer Zone of the QBO: Theory of Formation and Future Projections" at the 21st Conference on the Middle Atmosphere at the 2022 AMS Annual Meeting.

 January 2022: Our climate science communication tour with [Climate Up Close](https://www.climateupclose.org/) in Florida's Forgotten Coast reached hundreds of folks in Port St. Joe, Eastpoint, Tallahassee, Wakulla Springs, and Apalachicola.
 [Local news coverage](https://www.franklincounty.news/stories/scientists-share-facts-not-lectures-on-climate-change,7309?fbclid=IwAR2PnxwtJstkWW31NRKfU1W74Kpj3t8vPF5Z561OtiTbtgmVqHoGFjSnBQA#.Yd7188Flhb4.facebook)